mint42/ft_malloc/README.md

 ## Getting Started

+ft_malloc uses my 42 library which has been included as a git submodule.
 To set up this project, run `git clone https://github.com/mint42/ft_malloc` in the folder of your choice.
-You can then run `make` in the root of that repository which will use the Makefile to build the library.
+Next, from the root of the ft_malloc repository run `git submodule update --init libft` to import the contents of the libft repository.
+Finally you can run `make` which will use the Makefile to build libft, and then the malloc library.

 ## References